 Berwick's town walls are its most famous piece of architecture and still stand strong today, hundreds of years after they were built.
 Berwick actually has two sets of walls, the first set (of which only fragments now remain), commenced by Edward I, was two miles long.
 The later Elizabethan Walls (which are still complete) are a mile and a-quarter in length.
 The ramparts completely surround the town, with four gates through which entry to the town is enabled.

-Berwick's wall is now the only intact Elizabethan town wall remaining in England and when it was built in 1558 - designed to keep out the marauding Scots who regularly laid claim to the town - it was the most expensive undertaking of England's golden age.
+Berwick's Elizabethan Walls are the only example of bastioned town walls in Britain and one of the best preserved examples in Europe.
+When built in 1558 - designed to keep out the marauding Scots who regularly laid claim to the town - it was the most expensive undertaking of England's Golden Age.

-The castle and ramparts are open all year round - entry is free.
+The ramparts are open all year round - entry is free.

 Walked the walls several times during my stay and also went on Derek Sharman's tour.
 Worth doing that if you have time, meeting point is at the library/tourist information centre.
 As part of the tour, you get to go into places not normally open to the public e.g. gun powder building.
 Saw folk of all ages and abilities walking along the walls in all weathers.
 It's great they have been preserved, the views were fantastic.

 Berwick on Tweed proved an absolute delight.
 Took the Arriva X18 bus (with a guide commentary upstairs) - bus runs every 2 hours.
 Looked around the shops, and then walked around the town walls.
 The historical origins of the town became very real - this was a strategic and very fortified town.
 Surprised it’s a ‘wick’ and not a ‘burgh’.
 Good views across to Bamburgh Castle.
 A surprisingly gem - and very easy to reach on the X18 bus route.
 Will visit again as there was so much to see and explore here